smbjorklund/cellproject/sites/all/modules/ajout-nt2/toc_filter/README.txt

 Converts header tags into a linked table of contents.

-This module is designed to be lightweight and accomplishs the very specific task of converting <h3> tags into an SEO friendly table of contents (TOC).
+This module is designed to be lightweight and accomplishes the very specific task of converting <h3> tags into an SEO friendly table of contents (TOC).

-If you need a more complete heirarchical table on contents check out the 'Table of Contents' module. (http://drupal.org/project/tableofcontents)
+If you need a more complete hierarchical table on contents check out the 'Table of Contents' module. (http://drupal.org/project/tableofcontents)